-A new waterway route on the Danube Rivers have been used for transport since time immemorial.
+Rivers have been used for transport since time immemorial.
 Long before the modern and efficient networks of highways and even before ancient roads, rivers were used as routes for trade and the movement of people and goods.
 Even today, rivers retain their economic and social importance as transport routes all over the world.

 The main rivers traversing Europe have been significant waterways since ancient times, including of course the Danube, Europe's second longest river.
 Originating in Germany, the Danube crosses Central and Eastern Europe, flowing today through 10 countries before draining into the Black Sea.
 It was one of the most important trade routes in Europe, crossing a collection of important towns that included four capital cities (Vienna, Bratislava, Budapest, and Belgrade).
-The Danube is 2,850 km in length, and most of it (2,415 km) Economic development and ever-greater industrialisation generates a dramatic increase in the levels of river traffic.
+The Danube is 2,850 km in length, and most of it (2,415 km) is navigable.
+Economic development and ever-greater industrialisation generates a dramatic increase in the levels of river traffic.
 Various bodies and institutions were created to regulate river transportation and to determine routes which had to be approved and controlled in the interests of safety and efficiency.

 The document here shows the plans for a new waterway route on the Danube, near the pontoon bridge, between Petrovaradin and Bruckschantz (today part of Novi Sad, Serbia), dated 22 May 1851.
 It is the protocol for a new steamboat route, requested by the Command of the Fortified place of Petrovaradin.
 The new waterway route is indicated by a dashed line on the map.

-Project of the new waterway route on the Danube, near the pontoon bridge, between Petrovaradin and Bruckschantz (Novi Sad) 22-5-1851, Petrovaradin (today part of Novi Sad, Serbia) 1 sheet, manuscript and coloured drawing on paper, 49×32 cm Historical Archive of Vojvodina of Novi Sad (Serbia) Ref Code: RS 002 F. 373 190 is navigable.
+Project of the new waterway route on the Danube, near the pontoon bridge, between Petrovaradin and Bruckschantz (Novi Sad) 22-5-1851, Petrovaradin (today part of Novi Sad, Serbia).

+Historical Archive of Vojvodina of Novi Sad (Serbia).
+Ref Code: RS 002 F. 373 190

+Viking Ship, Ship: circa 820 ; photograph: 1904, Oseberg, (Tønsberg, Norway).

+1 black and white photograph.
+National Archives of Norway.
+Ref Code: RA / S-1021 / Ej / L0697

+Viking Ship

-Viking Ship, Ship: ca. 820; photo: 1904, Oseberg, (Tønsberg, Norway) 1 black and white photo National Archives of Norway Ref Code: RA / S-1021 / Ej / L0697 Viking Ship The term 'Viking Ship' refers to a large category of Nordic wooden vessels built and used by the Vikings, during the era that bears their name, 800-1050 AD.
+The term 'Viking Ship' refers to a large category of Nordic wooden vessels built and used by the Vikings, during the era that bears their name, 800-1050 AD.
 The Vikings were feared and admired across Europe; their voyages and their incursions remain the stuff of legend, and their ships were almost as famous as the Vikings themselves.